peremartra/Large-Language-Model-Notebooks-Course/6-PRUNING/readme.md

-**DISCLAIMER: The pruning section is a NEW SECTION NOT PRESENT in the first edition of the book**
+**disclaimer: The pruning section was created after the first edition of the book was published.
+They are not included in the book’s original content but are intended to supplement and expand on the topics covered.**

 <table>
   <tr>